Research @ UVA Engineering

 Benjamin Joseph Laugelli

-Benjamin Joseph Laugelli researches and teaches about social and ethical aspects of technology and engineering practice.
-His work examines sustainable design values, technology and science fiction, and the LEGO(R) Group's brand identity and practices.
+Ben Laugelli is an associate professor of engineering and society at the University of Virginia.
+His work examines social and ethical aspects of technology and engineering practice with an emphasis on sustainable design values, technology & science fiction, and the LEGO® Group's design values & practices.

 Kyusang Lee